xmrenigmax/SEAssignment/README.md

 #### Purpose of Backend
 - **API** → provides API endpoints
-- **Communication** → seperates UI/UX with communication of API and JSON-basesd scripts
+- **Communication** → separates UI/UX with communication of API and JSON-based scripts
 - **Manages middleware** → handles CORS
-- **handles chatbot** → handles the chatbots communication flow and logic to seperate from web UI/UX
+- **handles chatbot** → handles the chatbots communication flow and logic to separate from web UI/UX

 ### 🔹 Tests